Cashback Tax for Self-Employed in Germany 2026: Expense Reduction or Other Income?

 Five rules for clean books:

-5. Pay attention to cashback portals — many of them auto-report your earnings to the Bundeszentralamt für Steuern under PStTG once you cross 30 transactions or €2,000 per year.
+- Watch cashback portals — many platforms report your earnings under the Platform Tax Transparency Act (PStTG) to the Federal Central Tax Office once you cross 30 transactions or €2,000 per year.

 Bottom line